takinrele66/-SALES-ANALYSIS-DASHBOARD-EXCEL-PROJECT-/README.md

 ### **Explanatory Data Analysis (EDA)**
-* In the EDA, We will examine the coffee shop sales dataset to address key sales trend and questions that can impact increase sales in maven coffee shop. this insight will help identify potential areas for improvement and facilitate data driven decision making.
+* In the EDA, We will examine the sales analysis dataset to address key sales trend and questions that can impact increase sales. this insight will help identify potential areas for improvement and facilitate data driven decision making.
 ***